.jpg)

 ---|---|---|

-1 of the easiest ways to increase your salary as A Clinical Neuropsychologist is to move to a higher paying state like MN.
-Right now, the highest paying states for Clinical Neuropsychologists are MN, IL, NY, MD and VA.
+One of the easiest ways to increase your salary as a Neuropsychologist and Clinical Neuropsychologist is to move to a higher paying state like CA. Right now, the highest paying states for Clinical Neuropsychologists are CA, MD, KS, WA and NY.

-However a higher pay at MN doesn’t guarantee that you will make more because the living expenses at MN might be 2x higher than where you are currently at now.
+However, a higher pay at CA doesn’t guarantee that you will make more because the living expenses at CA might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Clinical Neuropsychologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Neuropsychologist and Clinical Neuropsychologist is the degree you hold, the industry you work in, and lastly the company you work for.

 Requirements

-We asked other Clinical Neuropsychologists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Clinical Neuropsychologists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Behavioral Sciences |